FreeAndFair/ColoradoRLA/docs/89_glossary.md

 return system or email, for which the voter has not returned a matching voter verifiable paper ballot.
 AKA digital ballot.

+* **phantom ballot** A ballot which is listed in the manifest, but is not present as a physical ballot.
+Phantom ballots can represent discrepancies between the manifest and the actual paper ballot batches.
+A manifest with a batch of purely phantom ballots can also be used to represent the maximum number of possibly late-tabluation ballots.

+* **late-tabulation ballot** - A ballot which is tabulated after the CVR report and manifest are generated, but before the canvass is finished.

 * **duplicated ballot** TBD

 * **original ballot** TBD